 BLS drivers often drove their trucks home after the workday, hoping management wouldn’t notice.
 Since the company installed Networkfleet, Zimmet said some drivers now test the system.

 "Sure enough, we call them and say, ‘Hey, you need to at least report this.’
-A truck that gets seven miles a gallon doesn’t take much with today’s prices to start incurring significant dollars.
+With today's prices, a truck that gets seven miles a gallon doesn’t take much to start incurring significant dollars.
 We’ve saved some serious fuel dollars over the course of the last year and a half by putting a stop to these trucks going home," Zimmet said.

 Zimmet uses a new Networkfleet product that sends instant alerts to his cell phone when a truck is speeding, operating outside a certain area, or idling too long.
 Any time a truck idles for more than 30 minutes, a text message is sent to Zimmet’s phone and e-mail.